bluem-development/bluem-php/README.md

             // do something when the request is still processing (for example tell the user to come back later to this page) break;
         case 'Cancelled':
-            // do something when the request has been canceled by the user break;
+            // do something when the request has been canceled by the user. break;
         case 'Open':
-            // do something when the request has not yet been completed by the user, redirecting to the transactionURL again break;
+            // do something when the request has not yet been completed by the user, redirecting to the transactionURL again. break;
         case 'Expired':
             // do something when the request has expired